 4. After you create an Internal Form, insert it into a Project the same way you insert Initial Forms into Projects.
 To do this, click Projects in the navigation bar.

 5. Click on the specific Project to which you want to add an Internal Form.
-Click on the General Settings tab on the left.
+Click on the Forms tab.

 6. Scroll down until you see the dropdown selection for Internal Form.
 Select the form you want to associate with your Project.
 In the example below, the Internal Form is called "Site Visit Notes."